 Soil governance: overview

 Natural resource governance is a complex system with multiple dimensions, encompassing a range of objectives, values, institutions (the "rules of the game") and actors (stakeholders).
-Four dimensions of a governance system can be distinguished, within which adequate choices and structures are required in order to make the system functional.
+Four main dimensions of a governance system can be distinguished, within which adequate choices and structures are required in order to make the system functional.
 These four dimensions are depicted in the Figure below: targets/objectives, objects/drivers of environmental degradation, instruments/institutions and behavioural characteristics of relevant actors.
 All these dimensions are relevant for the analysis and design of agricultural soil governance, and all are addressed in the context of BonaRes.

 Note that the primary focus of governance research in BonaRes is on policy and policy instruments.
 Other aspects of governance, such as informal institutions, play a minor role.